bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 Bokeh Applications
 ------------------

-This section describes how Bokeh server applications may be embedded.
+This section describes how entire Bokeh server applications may be embedded.
 Bokeh apps may be embedded so that every page load creates and displays a new session and Document, or so that a specific, existing session is loaded.

 App Documents